CuiRuikai/Partial2Complete/README.md

 ```

 ## Acknowledgement
-This code borrowed heavily from [PoinTr](https://github.com/yuxumin/PoinTr).Thanks for their great work!
+This code borrowed heavily from [PoinTr](https://github.com/yuxumin/PoinTr).
+Thanks for their great work!